RichardsonMark/PolymorphismAndCompositionHomeworkQuiz/README.md

 ```

 3. What can we use to implement polymorphism in Java?
-- You can use interfaces and abstract classes.
+- You can use Interfaces, Abstract classes and Inheritance.

 4. How many 'forms' can an object take when using polymorphism?
 - As many as is needed.